MonashMath/MTH3340/TUTORIALS.md

 ## Download the tutorials

+I will create tutorials for this specific unit.
 Every tutorial is related to one chapter of the lecture note.
 You will find the tutorials below (during the semester):

 * Practical tutorial Chapter 1: [https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl](https://github.com/MonashMath/MTH3340/blob/main/notebooks/tutorial-1.jl)

+Besides, if you are interested in more complex problems and more advanced tutorials, you can always check the `Gridap` tutorials [here](https://gridap.github.io/Tutorials/dev/).
+I recommend to take a look at the three first tutorials in the list, if interested.

 ## Run the tutorials using `Pluto`